Call Downtown Dental Excellence Today!

 Aftercare

-Although there is no specific aftercare that is required for either inlays or onlays, it is important to consider why you are having them placed to begin with—which is generally due to poor oral care.
+Although there is no specific aftercare that is required for either inlays or onlays, it is important to consider why you are having them placed to begin with, which is generally due to poor oral care.
 Keep in mind that—while the restoration isn’t a part of your natural teeth—it is still attached to a healthy tooth.
 This means that—without proper care—your natural tooth can still suffer from decay.
-There are actually times where a crown needs to be placed after an onlay has already been placed, because the patient allowed their healthy tooth to be compromised with tooth decay.
-This adds unnecessary expense, time and sacrifice of your healthy tooth.
+There are actually times when a crown needs to be placed after an onlay has already been placed, because the patient allowed their healthy tooth to be compromised with tooth decay.
+This adds unnecessary expense, time, and sacrifice of your healthy tooth.

 Fillings, Crowns, Inlays or Onlays?